 This is a year-round, part-time internship opportunity.
 The ideal candidate would be able to work an average of 15 hours per week during the academic school year, and full-time during the summer.
 We have a need for this internship to start as a soon as a possible.
 This position will be located in our office in Cary, NC.

 SAS looks not only for the right skills, but also a fit to our core values.
 We seek colleagues who will contribute to the unique values that makes SAS such a great place to work.
 We look for the total candidate: technical skills, values fit, relationship skills, problem solvers, good communicators and, of course, innovators.
 Candidates must be ready to make an impact.

-To qualify, applicants must be legally authorized to work in the United States, and should not require, now or in the future, sponsorship for employment visa status.
+To qualify, applicants must be legally authorized to work in the United States.
 SAS is an equal opportunity employer.
 All qualified applicants are considered for employment without regard to race, color, religion, gender, sexual orientation, gender identity, age, national origin, disability status, protected veteran status or any other characteristic protected by law.
 Read more: Equal Employment Opportunity is the Law.
 Also view the supplement EEO is the Law, and the notice Pay Transparency

 Equivalent combination of education, training and experience may be considered in place of the above qualifications.
 The level of this position will be determined based on the applicant's education, skills and experience.
 Resumes may be considered in the order they are received.
 SAS employees performing certain job functions may require access to technology or software subject to export or import regulations.
 To comply with these regulations, SAS may obtain nationality or citizenship information from applicants for employment.
 SAS collects this information solely for trade law compliance purposes and does not use it to discriminate unfairly in the hiring process.